vegardege/diatonic-piano/README.md

 ### Accessibility

-If you enable interactivity through use of the mouse, it's stronly encouraged that you also enable keyboard access for users who can't (or prefers not to) use a mouse or track pad.
+If you enable interactivity through use of the mouse, it's strongly encouraged that you also enable keyboard access for users who can't (or prefer not to) use a mouse or track pad.
 The component offers two compatible modes of keyboard access:

 | Prop | Description | Default |
 | ---- | ----------- | ------- |
 | keyboardShortcuts | Enables keyboard control of piano keys | `false` |
 | focusable | Enables browser keyboard navigation with \<tab\> and \<Enter\> | `false` |

 The `keyboardShortcuts` prop makes the keyboard into a virtual piano.
-'Q'–'M' is used for the third octave, 'A'-'J' for the fourth, and 'Z'–'M'for the fifth.
+'Q'–'U' is used for the third octave, 'A'–'J' for the fourth, and 'Z'–'M' for the fifth.
 'Shift' will increase the pitch by a half tone, allowing you to play the black keys.

-The `focusable` allows the user to traverse through the keys using \<tab\>, and click a key with \<Enter\>.
+The `focusable` prop allows the user to traverse through the keys in chromatic order (left to right) using \<tab\>, and activate a key with \<Enter\>.
 This works for all visible keys on the piano.

-Different browsers apply different styles to focused elements, but they tend not to work well with an \<SVG\> path element.
-As a result, it's encouraged to apply custom CSS.

-Use `.diatonic-piano-key:focus` or `.diatonic-piano-key:focus-visible` to style the keys (e.g. set `fill` and `outline`).
-Note that the implementation of these vary between browsers.
+For visual feedback, you can use the `onFocus` and `onBlur` handlers to update the `highlighted` prop, just like you would with `onMouseEnter` and `onMouseLeave` for hover effects.